 Delete a Recording

-Swipe your finger to the right over the name of a recording to delete the recording.
+Swipe your finger to the left over the name of a recording to delete the recording.

 Choose the Quality button from the main menu on the home screen to change the default quality setting for future recordings.
 You have three choices of recording quality: